 See how it affects you: Look at the “Minimum Payment Warning” on your credit card bill.
 It includes a table that shows how much money and how many years you’ll need to pay off your balance if you pay only the minimum each month.
 You’ll significantly shorten that period just by paying more.

-When your credit card balances rise, so does your credit utilization ratio — the percentage of your credit you’re using.
-And because your credit utilization ratio is a major factor in your credit score, high balances can badly damage your credit.
-That makes it harder to qualify for affordable loans and credit cards with the best terms.
-It can even affect your ability to find a job or rent an apartment, as employers and landlords commonly review applicants’ credit.
+Your credit utilization ratio is a major factor in your credit score, high balances can badly damage your credit.
+That makes it harder to qualify for future loans and credit cards with the best terms.

-It’s best to use less than 25-30% of your credit limit on any given card.
-If you can use less, that’s even better.
+It’s best to use less than 30% of your credit limit on any given card.
+If you can use less, that’s even much better.

 Paying the minimum is better than racking up late fees.
 And because late payments can damage your credit score, paying at least the minimum is essential.